mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - Color palette must fit the tone of the trecena

-- No text in story/horoscope/meditation images
+- No text in story/horoscope images

 - Affirmation images **must include the exact affirmation text**

 - Affirmation images must be "cute surreal" or "soft surreal"

-- Meditation images must be soft, abstract, meditative gradients

 - Prompts must indicate **aspect ratio** and **palette**